alirezaebrahimi1378/shahriari-internship/code/README.md

 2. **get_sorted_data**

     - **parameters**:
-        - `self`: Refers to the instance of the class this method belongs to.
+        - `self`: Refers to the instance of the class this method belongs to

     - **How the function works**: